Sir Alan Traill

 (Lord Mayor 1984 - 1985)

-His Mother Livery is the Worshipful Company of Cutlers, but shortly after his Mayoral year he also joined the Musicians' Company, was clothed in the Livery in 1989 and made Master in 1999.
+His Mother Livery was the Worshipful Company of Cutlers, but shortly after his Mayoral year he also joined the Musicians' Company, was clothed in the Livery in 1989 and made Master in 1999.

 While Sir Alan was Lord Mayor, the Musicians’ Company gave a concert in aid of the Lord Mayor’s Appeal for St Paul’s Cathedral Choir School.